bitly/dablooms/README.md

 _Note_: this project has been mostly unmaintained for a while.

 ### Overview
-This project aims to demonstrate a novel bloom filter implementation that can scale, and provide not only the addition of new members, but reliable removal of existing members.
+This project aims to demonstrate a novel Bloom filter implementation that can scale, and provide not only the addition of new members, but reliable removal of existing members.